 RUGGED INDIVIDUALISM.
 In the US, this term generally has a positive meaning, and often leads (or at least should lead) to the development of each person's full potential.
 However, we can also see how an excessive focus on “me, mine and ours" has had wide-ranging ramifications for us personally, as well as our nation.

-Unfortunately, our church culture has often embraced "individualism" to such an extent that it sometimes serves as an idol, competing with God's commands for us to live in counter-cultural Christian community based on His love, and values.
+Unfortunately, our church culture has often embraced "individualism" to such an extent that it sometimes serves as an idol, competing with God's commands for us to live in counter-cultural Christian community based on His love and values.
 As a result, we are doing a grave injustice in our witness to non-believers.

 Is what we see modeled in our neighborhood churches that much different from what takes place in our local social service organizations, like Rotary, the Lions Club, or Rotary?